 b.
 Preliminary plans of exchange rate adjustments of foreign currency, government loans, tax reform, tariff, or state revenues;

 c.
-Preliminary plans of sales or purchases of state property or foreign investment plans;
+Preliminary plans of sales or purchases of state property or foreign investment;

 d.
 Secret statements, facts, letters, figures, or contents of accounting or administrative documents as set forth in the law on Banking and Financial Institutions.

 a.
-Obstructing law enforcement officials in investigating a criminal offenseas defined in the criminal code ;
+Obstructing law enforcement officers in investigating a criminal offense;

 b.
 Revealing the identity of protected informants, witnesses, and/or victims having knowledge of a criminal act;

 c.
 Damaging equipment, facilities, and/or infrastructures of law enforcement agencies;

 d.
 Endangering the security and/or lives of law enforcement officers or their families;